synapsestudios/oidc-platform/docs/installation.md

 ## Email

 The OIDC platform provides some features that will send emails.
 In order to send emails the OIDC Provider needs to be configured to use an email service.
-Currently the platform only supports [mailgun](https://www.mailgun.com/) and [AWS SES](https://aws.amazon.com/ses/).
+Currently the platform supports [mailgun](https://www.mailgun.com/), [AWS SES](https://aws.amazon.com/ses/), and [SendGrid](https://sendgrid.com/).
 Configuring your email provider occurs in environment variables.

 | Environment Variables | Provider | Description |
 | --------------------- | -------- | ----------- |